aymenfurter/neural-enhance-cxfrs-server/README.md

 An Apache CXF / Angular 2 based Web UI for Neural Enhance. (https://github.com/alexjc/neural-enhance)

 This project contains the source files for the server part and the pre-compiled client part.
+Neural Enhance needs to be installed beforehand.

 ### Version Matrix
 CXF Version:  3.1.3